mweel1/usa_high_level/use-cases/police-department/index.md

 ## Emergency Response

 When arriving to an emergency response situation where people are unable to provide any information about themselves.
-An emergency personal profile would be able to touch their phone with someone elses where their medical information would be provided to the emergency personal with a given URL from their device.
+An emergency personal profile would be able to touch their phone with someone elses where their medical information would be provided to the emergency personal.

 ## Community Outreach